DHBWLoerrach/CampusApp/README.md

 1. clone project with git (`git clone git@github.com:DHBWLoerrach/CampusApp.git`)
 2. in terminal, change to CampusApp directory (`cd CampusApp`)
 3. install npm packages (`npm install`)
+4. copy env.example.js to env.js (here you might need to fill in some data)

 ## Launch app in iOS simulator (Mac only)